African-American Resources at the American Antiquarian Society

 Portrait painting of John Moore, Jr., by William P. Codman, 1826.

-John J. Goldsberry; his wife, Bernice Brown Goldsberry; and her sister, Martha Jane Brown, donated this handsome painting to AAS in 1974.
-Mrs. Goldsberry and Miss Brown were descendants of the sitter.
 The son of free blacks, John Moore, Jr. was born in Boston about 1800.
 He may have been a barber, for a John Moore was listed in the Boston city directory for 1827 in the "People of Color" section.
 Many African-Americans worked independently as barbers in cities.
 Moore became the legal guardian of two young nephews in 1831, but little else is known about his life.
-A small collection of Brown Family manuscripts came to AAS with the painting and is available to researchers.
+Descendants of the sitter donated this painting and a small collection of family manuscripts to AAS.
+Additional details are available in the fully illustrated inventory of the painted portraits, miniatures and sculpted portrait busts collections.

 Theodor Kaufman.
 Effects of the Fugitive Slave Law.
 New York: Hoff & Bloede, 1850.